Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Seizures can cause transient but significant ataxia.
 During and after the seizure during the postictal phase, dogs are often dizzy, wobbling, unable to stand, will fall over and even roll, and cannot walk straight.
 This can last for as little as a few seconds and up to several hours, with many dogs not returning to normal until the next day even.

-Seizures may be triggered by many of the same things that can also cause vestibular symptoms on their own, but dogs can also develop epilepsy which is genetic.
+Seizures may be triggered by many of the same things that can also cause vestibular symptoms on their own, but dogs can also develop genetic epilepsy.

 a sick dog lying on the wooden floor